aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/ooxmlsaveoptions/_index.md

 | --- | --- | --- |
 | value | boolean | The corresponding  boolean  value. |

-### setMemoryOptimization(boolean value) {#setMemoryOptimization-boolean-}
+### setMemoryOptimization(boolean value) {#setMemoryOptimization-boolean}
 ```
 public void setMemoryOptimization(boolean value)
 ```

 Sets value determining if memory optimization should be performed before saving the document.
-Default value for this property is **false**.
+Default value for this property is  false .
 Setting this option to  true  can significantly decrease memory consumption while saving large documents at the cost of slower saving time.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | boolean | Value determining if memory optimization should be performed before saving the document. |

-### setPassword(String value) {#setPassword-java.lang.String-}
+### setPassword(String value) {#setPassword-java.lang.String}
 ```
 public void setPassword(String value)
 ```